 At all levels of the organisation, people decisions must be taken as seriously as investment decisions – and the right investments made in people to produce the best returns.

-So what does a move towards tangible-value-add leadership in an investing context look like – and what should investors seeking to develop “leadership edge” actually do?
+What does a move towards tangible-value-add leadership in an investing context look like?

 For most of our clients, who typically sit ‘above’ investing staff, for example by chairing an investment committee, one key is using the right leadership tools to optimise the leadership decision-making process itself: creating the right context and an environment that is efficient and focused yet not rushed or constraining, that optimises the delicate support/challenge balance, that leads to informed and bold but not reckless decision-making, that values conviction yet dispassion is invaluable.